Blackhole server: AS112

 The AS112 project is a group of volunteer name server operators joined in an autonomous system.
 They run anycasted instances of the name servers that answer reverse DNS lookups for private network and link-local addresses sent to the public Internet.
 These queries are ambiguous by their nature, and cannot be answered correctly.
 Providing negative answers reduces the load on the public DNS infrastructure.

 History

 Before 2001, the in-addr.arpa zones for the private networks were delegated to a single instance of name servers, blackhole-1.iana.org and blackhole-2.iana.org, called the blackhole servers.
 The IANA-run servers were under increasing load from improperly-configured NAT networks, leaking out reverse DNS queries, also causing unnecessary load on the root servers.
 The decision was made by a small subset of root server operators to run the reverse delegations; each announcing the network using the autonomous system number of 112.
 Later, the group of volunteers has grown to include many other organizations.

 An alternative approach, using DNAME redirection, was adopted by the IETF in May 2015.
+DNS zone administrators can redirect queries to AS112 by setting up a DNAME redirection to empty.as112.arpa.